kristerkari/react-native-css-modules/docs/setup-css.md

 };
 ```

-### Step 5: Setup `rn-cli.config.js` in your project
+### Step 5: Setup Metro bundler configuration

 #### For React Native v0.57 or newer / Expo SDK v31.0.0 or newer

-Add this to `rn-cli.config.js` in your project's root (create the file if you don't have one already):
+Add this to `metro.config.js` in your project's root (create the file if you don't have one already):

 ```js
 const { getDefaultConfig } = require("metro-config");